World Finals FAQ

 Q: What do we wear at the Float and Banner Parade?

-A: Anyone who marches in the parade must wear their cowboy hat and the 2019 Region T-shirt (coffee colored t-shirt: “cruising for groovy solutions!”).
+A: Anyone who marches in the parade must wear their cowboy hat and the 2019 Region T-shirt (beige colored t-shirt: “cruising for groovy solutions!”).

 The same T-shirt is suggested for family members.
 There is no assigned seating, the atmosphere is looser at the F&B Parade.